KILO-EKF: Koopman-Inspired Learned Observations Extended Kalman Filter: KILO-EKF in

 \section{KILO-EKF in $\mathrm{SE}_2(3)$}

-Having established the general framework for KILO-EKF, we now specialize our estimator to $\mathrm{SE}_2(3)$.
+Having established the general framework of KILO-EKF, we now specialize to $\mathrm{SE}_2(3)$.
 We first define suitable lifting functions for the state, followed by the computation of the measurement Jacobian required for the EKF update.